ait-energy/matsim-model-vienna/README.md

 - **Routing**: SwissRailRaptor (not Ariadne)
 - **Mode choice model:** 10 subpopulations, based on Greene and Hensher (2003), plus an additional subpopulation for cordon trips.
 - **Calibration:** on modal split derived from synthesized population

+> [!NOTE]
+> We tried to use data from 2020 if possible, but often this was not (easily) possible.
+> However, we ensured that used data is *comparable* to the situation in 2020,
+> e.g. population was scaled up, road and transit system did not change much in two years, etc.

 ### Coverage Area